 The Perth District Health Unit conducts immunization clinics within schools across Perth County.

-- The Perth District Health Unit (PDHU) offers immunizations to protect against three serious illnesses: hepatitis B, meningococcal disease (meningitis), and Human Papillomavirus (HPV), to all grade 7 students.
+- The Perth District Health Unit offers immunizations to protect against three serious illnesses: hepatitis B, meningococcal disease (meningitis), and Human Papillomavirus (HPV), to all grade 7 students.
 These vaccines are free.

 - These three immunizations are safe to receive at the time and will be given by registered nurses at school during regular school hours.

-- The third vaccine Human Papillomavirus (HPV) (also known as Gardasil) provides protection against nine of the most common types of Human Papillomavirus.
-Human Papillomavirus (HPV) is a group of viruses that can cause disease and cancer of the cervix, vagina, vulva, penis, mouth, and throat, as well as genital warts.
-This vaccine will also be given twice, the first dose in September or October 2018 and the second dose in the spring of 2019.
+- The third vaccine, Human Papillomavirus (HPV) (also known as Gardasil), provides protection against nine of the most common types of Human Papillomavirus.
+Human Papillomavirus (HPV) is a group of viruses that can cause cancer of the cervix, vagina, vulva, penis, mouth, and throat, as well as genital warts.
+This vaccine will also be given twice, the first dose in September or October 2019, and the second dose in the spring of 2020.